 - M1.
 A proposed, default or final decision may conclude that the complainant should receive an award from the member.
-This may include, but is not limited to, one or more of the following: - M1.1 a meaningful apology - M1.2 an explanation - M1.3 practical action to minimise any loss - M1.4 repayment of actual loss and/or costs you have incurred - M1.5 a payment, where appropriate, for distress and inconvenience - M1.6 other appropriate action suggested by the complainant or decided by us - M2.
+This may include, but is not limited to, one or more of the following: - M1.1 a meaningful apology - M1.2 an explanation - M1.3 practical action to minimise any loss - M1.4 repayment of actual loss and/or costs you have incurred - M1.5 a payment, where appropriate, for distress and inconvenience - M1.6 to provide information, documents or answer questions previously asked by the complainant - M1.7 other appropriate action suggested by the complainant or decided by us - M2.
 See our Guide to Awards, in the Resources 'guides' section of our website, which sets out how we calculate financial awards - M3.
 We will also consider whether the complainant contributed to the loss - M4.
 We will consider whether the complainant is an average, vulnerable or an informed consumer.
 This may affect the amount of compensation we award - M5.
-The maximum amount of compensation we can award is £25,000 (see D1.12) - M6.
+The maximum amount of compensation we can award is £25,000 - M6.
 We may award more compensation than the complainant claimed if the evidence supports it, not exceeding the maximum amount - M7.
 The case will be closed when a decision which has become final makes no award, and our compliance process will not apply